reduxjs/redux/docs/recipes/WritingTests.md

 A nice thing about React components is that they are usually small and only rely on their props.
 That makes them easy to test.

 First, we will install [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).
 React Testing Library is a simple and complete React DOM testing utilities that encourage good testing practices.
 It uses react-dom's `render` function and `act` from react-dom/tests-utils.
+Alternatively [Enzyme](https://enzymejs.github.io/enzyme/) or [React test-renderer](https://reactjs.org/docs/test-renderer.html) can be used.

 ```sh
 npm install --save-dev @testing-library/react